marijnh/Eloquent-JavaScript/04_data.md

 number of methods.
 Methods are functions that live in properties and (usually) act on the value they are a property of.

+You can iterate over arrays using a special kind of `for` loop (`for (let element of array)`).

 Objects can also serve as maps, associating values with names.
 The `in` operator can be used to find out whether an object contains a property with a given name.
-The same keyword can also be used in a `for` loop (`for (let name in object)`) to loop over an object's properties.

 ## Exercises